 Evans arrived with his Confederates to bolster Lamar’s defenses.
-Benham led Wright’s Federals in an attack on the enemy right, where the Federals were partially hidden by hedgerows.
+Benham led Wright’s Federals in an attack on the enemy right, where the attackers were partially hidden by hedgerows.
 But they were quickly caught in a Confederate crossfire.
-They silenced the Confederates on their far left and reached the fort’s parapets, but the Confederates ultimately drove them off.
+They silenced the Confederates on the enemy’s far right and reached the fort’s parapets, but the Confederates ultimately drove them off.

 Meanwhile, the Confederate gunners in the fort continued pounding the Federals in their front, making a charge against such strong works over such a narrow strip of ground suicidal.
 Benham ordered a withdrawal around 9:30 a.m., with the Federals gathering as many of their dead and wounded comrades as they could before falling back.